top of page

 Are the ingredients in packaged shredded cheese toxic?

-Have you seen this on the internet yet, or more likely on some social media page?
-The first time I saw a comment about store bought pre-shredded cheese being “toxic” it was a fitness influencer on a social media story.
+Have you seen this online yet, or more likely on some social media page?
+The first time I saw a comment about store-bought pre-shredded cheese being “toxic” was from a fitness influencer on a social media story.
 I’m sure the whole neighborhood heard my eye roll.
-Seeing that made me wonder, what are they talking about, so I started looking into to what this claim was, because of course the IG story had no information or evidence to back the claim.
+Seeing that made me wonder what they were talking about, so I started looking into this claim because the IG story had no information or evidence to back it.

-1)containing or being poisonous material especially when capable of causing death or serious debilitation.
+1)containing or being poisonous material, especially when capable of causing death or severe debilitation.

 2) exhibiting symptoms of infection or toxicosis